 Involvement in decisions about care and treatment

 The practice provided treatment plans for patients including costs.
-There was an electronic tablet in reception where patients could read their treatment plan and provide consent.
 Patients said that the dentist explained treatment to them very clearly and listened to their views so that they could make decisions.

 Support to patients